 The king would then go to mass, walking through the famous Hall of Mirrors, where hundreds of people would be waiting for him, hoping to catch his attention.

-He would dine in public at 10pm.
+He would have dinner, again in public, at around 10pm.

 3 evenings a week he would host parties for courtiers in the State apartments.

 After dinner, the king would return to his apartments and prepare for bed, again in front of hundreds of people.

 If a noble carried particular particular favor, he would be given the immense privilege of holding the king's candle.